King of the Guitar Amps

 You pick because I can’t.
 I really like all three of these amps, so I’m going to have to break it down by genre.

 - If you are into hard rock, the Marshall is a great choice, especially if that ‘70s/’80s kind of Marshall sound appeals to you.

 - For bluesy rock or country, the Fender Hot Rod is tough to beat.
 It has the clean sound and the buttery overdrive you’re looking for.

 - When it comes to extreme metal, the Peavey 6505 Combo gets the job done and leaves no survivors.

 Note: I can’t leave this section without mentioning the Peavey Classic 30, another amp I really love.
 This is a tube combo and a strong competitor with the Fender Hot Rod.
 To me, the Peavey has a somewhat darker, thicker sound next to the Fender, but I invite you to compare the two and see what you think.

 Pro-Level Heads and Combos

-As guitar players most of us dream of playing through the giant, powerful stacks we see onstage at rock concerts.
+As guitar players most of us dream of playing through the giant, powerful stacks we see on stage at rock concerts.
 You don’t need a head and cabinet setup to play in a band; any of the affordable tube combos or intermediate-level amps discussed above will do just fine.
-But there something awesome about a guitar amp stack that just grabs us.
+But there is something awesome about a guitar amp stack that just grabs us.